 Geographic Information Science (GISci) Certificate

-- Requires a minimum of 18 s.h. of credit (including at least 12 s.h. earned at UI)
+- requires a minimum of 18 s.h. of credit, including at least 12 s.h. earned at the University of Iowa

 - Students who major in geography (geographic information science track) or who earn a minor in geographic information science cannot earn the certificate

 Geographic information systems (GIS) and the digital spatial data that they contain inform major decisions on how natural resources are managed, how smart cities are built, how communities respond to natural disasters, and how the spread of disease is detected.
 The certificate is designed to provide the knowledge and skills needed to work with geographic information and prepare individuals to work in this growing profession.
 The certificate course work helps build a knowledgeable geospatial workforce that understands how to use GIScience properly and applies this understanding to improve transportation systems, improve water quality, or make companies more productive.
 Learn more about program requirements and coursework for the GISci Certificate here.

 - Students who major in sustainability science cannot earn the certificate